alfonsodev/yao/README.md

 Yao generates a model for every table in yuor databse, making easier to deal with the most common CRUD boring operations.

 ### No Magic philosophy:
-The philosofy of Yao is to generate plain go code that has no other dependecies than the standard database/sql library.
+The philosophy of Yao is to generate plain go code that has no other dependecies than the standard database/sql library.
 Making easy to extend the models and understand what yao is doing. by using reflection during generation but not in run time.